 Model Revolution

-The model revolution step is a revolution because the old model is usually so entrenched into the mental habits and even the lifestyles of those using it that a new way of thinking is incomprehensible and/or unacceptable, at least at first.
-The Model Revolution step could also be called the Search for a New Model step.
+This step is a revolution because the old model is usually so entrenched into the mental habits and even the lifestyles of those using it that a new way of thinking is incomprehensible and/or unacceptable, at least at first.
+The Model Revolution step could also be called The Search for a New Model That Works step.
 The length of this step is best minimized if the consequences to failing to find a new model in time are catastrophic.
-Howeverm, unless this step is performed with an appropriate process it is almost always rocky, unnecessarily slow, and unpredictable.
+Unless this step is driven by an appropriate process it is almost always rocky, unnecessarily slow, and unpredictable.

 The Two Requirements for Successful Model Revolution